enkomio/ProgramUpdater/README.md

 ## Configuration File

 All the command line options can also be specified in the given configuration file for each tool.
 The deafult name for the configuration file is **configuration.json** and it is in JSON format.
 If a command line value is specified it will take precedence over the value set in the configuration file.

+# Example

+Below you can find some examples that should provide enough information to use the framework proficiently.

 ## Example 1